Tai Studies

 Tai language map

-Adapted from Wikipedia’s Kradai language map.
+Adapted from Wikipedia’s Kradai map.

 Writing systems of the Tai family